-Accessing resources in other Amazon Web Services accounts in your workflows - Amazon Step Functions
+Accessing resources in other Amazon Web Services accounts in Step Functions - Amazon Step Functions

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Accessing resources in other Amazon Web Services accounts in your workflows
+Accessing resources in other Amazon Web Services accounts in Step Functions

 Step Functions provides cross-account access to resources configured in different Amazon Web Services accounts in your workflows.
-Using Step Functions service integrations, you can invoke any cross-account Amazon resource even if that Amazon Web Service doesn’t support resource-based policies or cross-account calls.
+Using Step Functions service integrations, you can invoke any cross-account Amazon resource even if that Amazon Web Services service does not support resource-based policies or cross-account calls.

 For example, assume you own two Amazon Web Services accounts, called Development and Testing, in the same Amazon Web Services Region.
 Using cross-account access, your workflow in the Development account can access resources, such as Amazon S3 buckets, Amazon DynamoDB tables, and Lambda functions that are available in the Testing account.